LIMITED TIME OFFER: 25% off your first month — use code

 How to Install a Custom Modpack via FTP

-Part 1: Preparing Your Modpack's Files
+Part 1: Preparing Your Modpack Files

 Step 1: Access Your Modpack Files on CurseForge